-In order to be admitted to Regents, at least one parent or legal guardian must interview with the Head of School to provide a credible testimony of faith and sign the statement of faith.
+In order to be admitted to Regents, at least one parent or legal guardian must interview with the Head of School to provide a credible testimony of faith.
 The Head of School holds the right to not admit a family who does not have a credible testimony of faith or is not aligned with the mission of the school.